leonflax/p5js/Savior/README.md

 Instructions:
 - Open index.html
 - Move the mouse through the image
-- Background colors will vary dependant on the pixel in wich you currently are
+- Background colors will vary depending on the pixel you are currently on.